Michel Legrand: Life and career

-Legrand was born in Paris to his father, Raymond Legrand, who was himself a conductor and composer, and his mother, Marcelle Ter-Mikaëlian, who was the sister of conductor Jacques Hélian.
+Legrand was born in Paris to his father, Raymond Legrand, who was himself a conductor and composer, and his mother, Marcelle Der-Mikaëlian, who was the sister of conductor Jacques Hélian.
 Raymond and Marcelle were married in 1929.
 His maternal grandfather was Armenian.

 Legrand composed more than two hundred film and television scores.
 He won three Oscars and five Grammys.
 He studied music at the Conservatoire de Paris from age 11, working with, among others, Nadia Boulanger and graduated with top honors as both a composer and a pianist.
-He burst upon the international music scene at 22 when his album I Love Paris (album) became a surprise hit.
+He burst upon the international music scene at 22 when his album I Love Paris became a surprise hit.
 He established his name in the United States by working with such jazz stars as Miles Davis and Stan Getz.
 His sister Christiane Legrand was a member of The Swingle Singers and his niece Victoria Legrand is a member of the dream pop band Beach House.

-Legrand composed music for Jacques Demy's films The Umbrellas of Cherbourg (1964) and The Young Girls of Rochefort (1967), and appeared and performed in Agnès Varda's Cléo from 5 to 7 (1961).
+Legrand composed music for Jacques Demy's films The Umbrellas of Cherbourg (1964) (from which Recit de Cassard came and in turn, in English became the standard Watch What Happens) and The Young Girls of Rochefort (1967), from which the relyricized "You Must Believe in Spring" is considered a jazz standard.
+Legrand appeared and performed in Agnès Varda's Cléo from 5 to 7 (1961).
 He also composed music for Joseph Losey's Eva (1962), The Thomas Crown Affair (1968) (which features "The Windmills of Your Mind"), Ice Station Zebra (1968), The Picasso Summer (1969), The Lady in the Car with Glasses and a Gun (1970), The Go-Between (1971), Summer of '42 (1971), Clint Eastwood's Breezy (1973), The Three Musketeers (1973), Orson Welles's last-completed film F for Fake (1974), TriStar Pictures 1998 family film Madeline, and would later compose the score for Welles's posthumously released movie The Other Side of the Wind (2018).
 He also composed the score for Yentl (1983), as well as the film score for Louis Malle's film Atlantic City (1980).
 His instrumental version of the theme from Brian's Song charted 56th in 1972 on the Billboard's pop chart.

 Legrand died of sepsis, during the night of 25–26 January 2019, at the American Hospital of Paris in Neuilly-sur-Seine, where he had been hospitalized for two weeks for a pulmonary infection.
 His funeral was held in Paris at the Alexander Nevsky Cathedral on 1 February 2019.
 He was interred at the Père Lachaise Cemetery.
 He remained active until his death and had concerts scheduled to take place in the spring.